YosaiProject/yosai/doc/docs/sessionmanagement.md

 objects.

 Marshalling supports standard object types from the standard library.
-When you use objects other than standard primitives, such as objects from the collections library, you'll need to control conversion of your objects to supported data types, and vice versa, by implementing __setstate__ and __getstate__ methods within your session attributes schema:
+When you use objects other than standard primitives, such as objects from the collections library, you'll need to control conversion of your objects to supported data types, and vice versa, by implementing __setstate__ and __getstate__ methods within your serializables:

 ```Python